EFCC secures 865 convictions, receives 10,152 petitions in 2020

 By Soni Daniel, Abuja

-The Acting-Chairman of the Economic and Financial Crimes Commission, EFCC, Mohammed Umar Abba, says the agency secured 865 convictions from a total of 1,305 cases it filed in courts in 2020.
+The acting Chairman of the Economic and Financial Crimes Commission , EFCC, Mohammed Umar Abba, Wednesday said that the agency secured 865 convictions from a total of 1,305 cases it filed in courts in 2020.

 He said that a total of 7,340 cases were under investigation out of the 10, 152 petitions received it received within the period.